 - a.
 Charges against more than one student that arise out of a single transaction or occurrence may, at the discretion of the dean of students, be heard together, but a student may request a separate hearing which the hearing officer or, if applicable, the foreperson of the SCB panel may grant upon finding that a student has shown good cause for a separate hearing. - b.
 At least five days before the hearing date, the accused student will furnish the dean of students with a list of any witnesses who may testify on behalf of the student, together with a summary of each witness's testimony and a copy of any documents and other evidence the witness may offer; the student may supplement the list of witnesses and documents for good cause, as determined by the hearing officer or, if applicable, the foreperson of the SCB panel.
-In cases involving allegations of sex discrimination, sexual harassment, sexual assault, sexual misconduct, domestic violence, dating violence, stalking, or other Title IX related allegations, within at least five days before the hearing date, the complainant may furnish the dean of students with a list of any witnesses who may testify on behalf of the student, together with a summary of each witness's testimony and a copy of any documents and other evidence the witness may offer; the student may supplement the list of witnesses and documents for good cause, as determined by the hearing officer.
+In cases involving allegations of actual or threatened violent conduct against a person, or in cases involving allegations of sex discrimination, sexual harassment, sexual assault, sexual misconduct, interpersonal violence (including domestic violence and dating violence), stalking, or other Title IX related allegations, within at least three days before the hearing date, the complainant may furnish the dean of students with a list of any witnesses who may testify on behalf of the student, together with a summary of each witness's testimony and a copy of any documents and other evidence the witness may offer; the student may supplement the list of witnesses and documents for good cause, as determined by the hearing officer.

 - c.
-At least five days before the hearing date, the student will furnish the hearing officer or, if applicable, the SCB panel with - 1. any objection that, if sustained, would postpone the hearing; - 2. the name of the advisor, if any, who will appear with the student, and the advisor's relationship to the student; and - 3. a request for a separate hearing, if desired, and the grounds for such a hearing (if the dean of students has designated that the hearing will be held in accordance with subsection 11-605(a)). - d.
-At least five days before the hearing date, the dean of students will provide to the accused student copies of documents that may be introduced at the hearing available to the accused student. - e.
-In cases involving allegations of sex discrimination, sexual harassment, sexual assault, sexual misconduct, domestic violence, dating violence, stalking, or other Title IX related allegations, subject to the Family Education Rights and Privacy Act (FERPA) and other applicable law, copies of the information and/or documents submitted by the accused student and the dean of students as required by this section shall be promptly provided to the Title IX coordinator and, if applicable, to the complainant.
+At least five days before the hearing date, or three days in cases involving allegations of actual or threatened violent conduct against a person, or in cases involving allegations of sex discrimination, sexual harassment, sexual assault, sexual misconduct, interpersonal violence (including domestic violence and dating violence), stalking, or other Title IX related allegations, the student will furnish the hearing officer or, if applicable, the SCB panel - 1. any objection that, if sustained, would postpone the hearing; - 2. the name of the advisor, if any, who will appear with the student, and the advisor's relationship to the student; and - 3. a request for a separate hearing, if desired, and the grounds for such a hearing (if the dean of students has designated that the hearing will be held in accordance with subsection 11-605(a)). - d.
+At least five days before the hearing date, or three days in cases involving allegations of actual or threatened violent conduct against a person, or in cases involving allegations of sex discrimination, sexual harassment, sexual assault, sexual misconduct, interpersonal violence (including domestic violence and dating violence), stalking, or other Title IX related allegations, the dean of students will provide to the accused student copies of documents that may be introduced at the hearing available to the accused student. - e.
+In cases involving allegations of sex discrimination, sexual harassment, sexual assault, sexual misconduct, interpersonal violence (including domestic violence and dating violence), stalking, or other Title IX related allegations, subject to the Family Education Rights and Privacy Act (FERPA) and other applicable law, copies of the information and/or documents submitted by the accused student and the dean of students as required by this section shall be promptly provided to the Title IX coordinator and, if applicable, to the complainant.
 The complainant may submit a request to close the hearing to the hearing officer prior to the hearing.
 The complainant will furnish the name of his/her advisor, if any, to the hearing officer prior to the hearing.